Sherlockpwns/Front-end-Project-s/README.md

 - This was the first project I have made via HTML

 ## Fashion Blog
-- This was my  2nd project the task was t create a fashion blog which held the images and infomation provided by the user and had to make a quick HTML blog only using html.
+- This was my  2nd project the task was t create a fashion blog which held the images and infomation provided by the user and had to make a quick HTML blog

+#### code used
+- html

 ## New York Blog